codio/tutorial_yo_angular/README.md

 ##IF YOU'VE COME FROM YEOMAN.IO SITE

-**WARNING** : if you clicked in the yeoman.io site to get here, you will likely not have a Codio account, so you should note the URL of this page or you will not be able to get back to it.
-To avoid this hassle, sign up and follow the instructions in the next section.
+**WARNING** : if you clicked in the yeoman.io site to get here, you will likely not have a Codio account, so you should sign up (select the 'Try Now' option).
+When completed you will be returned to the Codio dashboard and select the app to continue.

-Otherwise, select 'Tools->Tutorial' from the Codio menu.

-##RUNNING THE TUTORIAL IN CODIO IF YOU HAVE A CODIO ACCOUNT
+##RUNNING THE TUTORIAL IN CODIO
-The advantage of having a Codio account is you can access your projects easily from the Codio dashboard.

 Running this tutorial in Codio is a great way to learn as you will see.
 The whole setup is much quicker than on your laptop and you can start work without having to set up a stack.
 Full instruction are below.